-MDxHealth's world leading uro-oncology focused molecular diagnostic solutions position the Company to capitalize on two critical global trends in healthcare: the ever growing incidence of cancer and the demand for fast, actionable, cost-effective cancer diagnosis and patient monitoring.
-Our suite of commercial products and our innovative liquid biopsy pipeline seek to meet these needs in a market which is estimated to be worth \$4.2 billion and to grow by 7% to 4.6 billion in 2022.
+MDxHealth's world leading urology focused molecular diagnostic solutions position the Company to capitalize on two critical global trends in healthcare: the ever-growing need for early detection and, cost-effective solutions for diagnosing, monitoring and treating cancer.
+Our suite of commercial products address these needs in a market which is currently estimated at \$ 4.2 billion and is expected to grow by 7% to 4.6 billion in 2022.

-MDxHealth's tests employ cutting edge molecular technologies ranging from NextGen Sequencing to proprietary epigenetic methodologies, and assist physicians with the diagnosis of cancer, prognosis of recurrence risk, and prediction of response to a specific2 therapy.
+MDxHealth's tests employ advanced genomic and bioinformatic technologies to assist healthcare professionals with the diagnosis of cancer, prognosis of recurrence risk, and prediction of response to a specific therapy.
 Our goal is to deliver on the promise of precision medicine.